shefiarasheed/NYTimes/README.md

 I am lack of Android studio in my personel lap.The latest Android sdk needs 3.5GB yo download.

-If needs let me to complete tommorow.
+If  let me to complete tommorow.